 In case 5, Maya's letter has a drawing of Phoenix that looks a whole lot like this picture◊.

 Also remember how Blaise offhandedly mentioned how he used his connections to raise Sebastian's grades?
 Makes complete sense when we find out just how corrupt the school is.

 There's also Lamiroir's dress and cloak, being replicated by Juniper.
 Later on, Klavier performs Guitar's Serenade alongside her.

 The killer of Case 5 impersonates Phoenix at one point, years after Furio Tigre, the killer from Recipe for Turnabout, had previously (albeit through different methods and purposes).
-Unlike Tigre, Phantom pulls the act very well and is a far more menace to society in comparison.
+Unlike Tigre, Phantom pulls the act very well (he even manages to mimic Phoenix's voice) and is a far more menace to society in comparison.
 (A loan shark that solely relies on intimidation vs an international spy that is incapable of feeling human emotions.)